acedev0816/StakePool/resource/extractor.contracts.md

 <div class="description">
 The sale with the ID {{sale_id}} is cancelled.

-If the seller of this sale has created an AtomicAssets trade offer, offering the assets for this sale to the AtomicMarket account, this trade offer will be declined.
+If the seller of this sale has created an AtomicAssets trade offer, offering the assets for this sale to the extractor account, this trade offer will be declined.
 </div>

 <b>Clauses:</b>